Story Time (Online) – Tea Time

 .

-Pick up a craft kit at the library while supplies last from the Youth Services Department or the drive-up window.
+Pick up a craft kit at the library while supplies last from the Youth Services Department or the drive-up window!

 Supplies needed at home:

-• Ribbon or string
+• Stapler or tape

 Instructions: